RESTful Design

-Resource-based - API routes are named based on the nouns they pertain to, and do not assume actions into the route.
+Resource-based - Endpoints are named based on the nouns they pertain to, and do not assume actions into the endpoint.

-Verb Usage - Routes utilize the set of standard REST verbs:
+Verb Usage - Endpoints utilize the set of standard REST verbs:

-**GET** - Querying, Retrieving info about a resource/resources.
+**GET** - Querying, Retrieving info about resource.
 Should be idempotent.

 Blend supports and recommends API Secret Tokens for authentication.
 These are provided in the Authorization header using the following schema: `

 Blend also supports basic authentication with our public API, which is a standard protocol that requires a username and password encoded in base64 using the following schema: `